SDGIC: A Semantic Disambiguation-Guided Generative Image Compression Method for Ultra-Low Bitrates: Experiments

-Fig.\,\ref{fig:fig11} presents a qualitative comparison at ultra-low bitrate.
-Our method achieves high semantic consistency with the original images while achieving more realistic perceptual quality.
-Conventional codecs exhibit noticeable artifacts: JPEG suffers from severe blocking, while ELIC yields overly smoothed textures.
-In the first and third rows, generative approaches (VQIR, PICS, PerCo) fail to reconstruct text accurately, resulting in character distortion or semantic deviation.
-In contrast, our reconstructions preserve textual content and structural patterns with high consistency.
-In the second row, our method yields feathers and eye details that are significantly more realistic and natural than competing approaches, demonstrating superior visual coherence, all while achieving a high-consistency reconstruction of the parrot's eye and surrounding textures.
+Fig.\,\ref{fig:fig10} presents a qualitative comparison at ultra-low bitrate.
+Our method achieves high semantic consistency with the original images while producing more realistic perceptual quality.
+Conventional codecs exhibit noticeable artifacts: JPEG suffers from severe blocking effects, while ELIC produces overly smoothed textures.
+In the first and third rows, generative approaches, including VQIR, PICS, and PerCo, fail to reconstruct text accurately, resulting in character distortion or semantic deviation.
+In contrast, our method preserves textual content and structural patterns with high consistency.
+In the second row, our method reconstructs the feathers and eye details more realistically and naturally than competing approaches, demonstrating superior visual coherence while maintaining high consistency in the parrot's eye and surrounding textures.